 “I guess Ceareste doesn’t have all the magic down after all...”
 Sairek blinked.
 “I’ve never seen anything like this before.”

-“The mainland is down here.”
-Jimmy explained, pointing to the bottom left corner of the image.
-“We'll go back to my boat which I've stowed and hidden away some distance from town along the coast to the west.
-Once we get to it, we'll sail along the west coast of Masir here, making sure to give it a generous berth so none of the border patrols posted along the coast catch us.”
-He said, trailing his finger upward.
 “The village Varhi was sent to is Karvadean.
 It’s located at the very corner of the Masirean continent in the north west just here where this ring of mountains are.
-There should be no border patrols anywhere along here, especially not if there’s something wrong with the village.
+There should be no border patrols anywhere along here, especially not if there’s something wrong with the village and Avotash wants to keep the situation 'hush-hush.'
 Besides, last I heard, they were already lacking manpower to cover the entire border anyway.
 Most of the force is covering the south, east and a bit of the west side.

-“So we’ll come in from the north side, which will put us near a place called 'Osha'.
+“...So we’ll come in from the north side, which will put us near a place called 'Osha'.
 That will be the chance to do any last minute supply run.
 From there, there is a path that will lead straight into where the village should be.
 If I knew Varhi, he probably took this very same path.
 Chances are if he’s still alive, you will find him somewhere along there.”

 “Or his corpse if he’s dead.”
 Nayleen chimed in helpfully.

 “...Yes.
-Or his corpse.”
-Jimmy repeated in a flat tone.
+Or his corpse...”
+Jimmy repeated in a heavy tone.

 “Okay, so assuming we find him and he’s alive, then what?
 Get him out?”
 Sairek asked.